vanminh1310/SQLPYTHON/README.md

 ### `display_data()`

-Displays raw data upon request by the user.
+Displays raw data upon request by the user with 5 rows at a time.

 ### `main()`